timm/ish/README.md

 # Lots of code, ready to go

 <img align=right src="http://www.lisperati.com/lisplogo_warning_256.png">

 Please enjoy tinkering with all my useful (ish)  LISP.
 I learn most about programming by reading code from other people.
 Here, I present together some of their most useful LISP tricks (plus a few of my own).
+Enjoy!

 To help you along,
 my code has no  huge monoliths.
 Instead: